-Power consumption is the crux of all data centres with renewable or green energy sources and energy optimisation vital aspects of operation.
+Power consumption is the crux of all data centers with renewable or green energy sources and energy optimisation vital aspects of operation.

 Software-defined power has emerged as one of the solutions to application-level reliability issued that are caused by energy problems.

-According to VPS, the technology is able to inrease power capacity by up to 40 percent without compromising data centre or system availability.
+According to VPS, the technology is able to inrease power capacity by up to 40 percent without compromising data center or system availability.

-“As the market leader in software-defined power, we enable on-demand power delivery by dynamically allocating capacity to data centre servers, racks and systems, as needed,” says Houck.
+“As the market leader in software-defined power, we enable on-demand power delivery by dynamically allocating capacity to data center servers, racks and systems, as needed,” says Houck.

-“With ICE, next-generation data centre and cloud providers can increase power capacity and resiliency within existing IT footprints to improve revenues while reducing capital and operating expenses.
-Enterprise customers also benefit from reduced power infrastructure wait times and costs, empowering them to invest more in IT initiatives that drive business innovation.”
+“With ICE, next-generation data center and cloud providers can increase power capacity and resiliency within existing IT footprints to improve revenues while reducing capital and operating expenses.
+Enterprise customers also benefit from reduced power infrastructure wait times and costs, empowering them to invest more in IT initiatives that drive business innovation.

-VPS says this is where the power of software-defined power comes in handy, as by applying machine learning and data analytics in a layer of software virtualisation over abstract power controls, data centre operators are able to better manage data centre growth while relieving power-capacity constraints.
+VPS says this is where the power of software-defined power comes in handy, as by applying machine learning and data analytics in a layer of software virtualisation over abstract power controls, data center operators are able to better manage data center growth while relieving power-capacity constraints.

-“Virtual Power Systems enables us to implement the fourth and final pillar in our overarching ‘Software-Defined Everything' data centre strategy,” says SAP vice president cloud architecture & engineering Mikael Loefstrand.
+“Virtual Power Systems enables us to implement the fourth and final pillar in our overarching ‘Software-Defined Everything' data center strategy,” says SAP vice president cloud architecture - engineering Mikael Loefstrand.

-“The ability to support compute, storage, network—and now power—virtualisation will help SAP operate the most advanced and efficient data centres in the world.
-The opportunity to simulate real-world data centre scenarios in our lab is ideal for examining cutting-edge technologies and solutions that can be readily applied today.”
+“The ability to support compute, storage, network—and now power—virtualisation will help SAP operate the most advanced and efficient data centers in the world.
+The opportunity to simulate real-world data center scenarios in our lab is ideal for examining cutting-edge technologies and solutions that can be readily applied today.

 As a member of VPS' partner ecosystem, Schneider Electric will support the deployment of VPS' ICE technology.